LuisFilipeCouto/Project_MPEI/README.md

 # Project_MPEI
-Application that analyzes .txt files and indicates if plagiarism exists
+Application that uses a MinHash and a Counting Bloom Filter to analyze .txt files and indicate if plagiarism exists